Docs

 Tables are structured, Excel-like data at anchor.cc/table/<tableID>.
 Your AI agent is fully connected to them, which means you can:

-• Visualize — ask for charts, summaries, and breakdowns, either inline in the agent or as a dashboard app.
+- Visualize — ask for charts, summaries, and breakdowns.

-Tables are also the persistence layer for data-backed apps.
-A single table can power multiple apps at once, so your CRM table, your pipeline dashboard, and your weekly report app all read from the same source of truth.
+Tables also serve as the data layer for Anchor apps (covered next).
+A single table can power multiple apps at once — your CRM, your pipeline dashboard, and your weekly report can all share the same source of truth.

 Supported file types

 Anchor recognizes these file types and renders them natively in the browser.
-Unrecognized types can still be uploaded and downloaded — they just show as generic binary files.
+Unrecognized types can still be uploaded and downloaded.

 Uploading